Wolox/tech-guides/mobile/docs/naming/README.md

 # Wolox Mobile Convention Naming

-In Wolox we use conventions for naming projects and identifiers, as `Bundle ID` for `iOS` projects and `Application ID` for `Android`.
+At Wolox we use conventions for naming projects and identifiers, as `Bundle ID` for `iOS` projects and `Application ID` for `Android`.

 This convention, even though is very simple, has a critical impact in the project development, given we use scripts which read these properties and expect consistent values.